AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity: Testing for generalized additivity

 \section{Testing for generalized additivity}

-We showed that generalized additivity holds when the function $s(x_1,x_2)$ from Equation~(3) is multiplicatively separable.
-We will now describe how we test for such separability numerically.
-If $s(x_1,x_2)$ being multiplicative separable is equivalent to $f(x_1,x_2)\equiv \ln{s(x_1, x_2)}$ being additively separable.
-We numerically quantity this by the and we test the function $\ln{s_{NN}(x_1, x_2)}$ for additive separability using the normalized score $S$ defining \beq{AddSepScore} S[f] = \frac{|f_{,xy}|^2}{|f_{,xx} f_{,yy}| + |f_{,xy}|^2}. \eeq It is easy to see that $S[f]=0$ if $f$ is additively separable functions $f$, and $S[f]>0$ otherwise.
-If the median value of $S$ over all points $\x_i$ in the dataset, we take thisas evidence for generalized additivity in the dataset and proceed as below.
-It is important to use smooth (not, \eg, ReLU) activation functions in the activation function for this derivative-based test to be useful.
+We showed that generalized additivity holds when the function $s(x_1,x_2)$ from Equation~(3) from the main part of the paper is multiplicatively separable.
+We will now describe how we test for such separability numerically. $s(x_1,x_2)$ being multiplicative separable is equivalent to $f(x_1,x_2)\equiv \ln{s(x_1, x_2)}$ being additively separable.
+We numerically test the function $\ln{s_{NN}(x_1, x_2)}$ for additive separability using the normalized score $S$ defining \beq{AddSepScore} S[f] = \frac{|f_{,xy}|^2}{|f_{,xx} f_{,yy}| + |f_{,xy}|^2}. \eeq It is easy to see that $S[f]=0$ if $f$ is additively separable, and $S[f]>0$ otherwise.
+If the median value of $S$ over all points $\x_i$ in the dataset is below a threshold $S_*$, we take this as evidence for generalized additivity and proceed as below.
+We found empirically that the threshold choise $S_*= 0.1$ produced robust results.
+It is important to use smooth (not, \eg, ReLU) activation functions for this derivative-based test to be useful.

 If this property holds, then we recursively apply our algorithm to the two new 1-dimensional symbolic regression problems of discovering $a(x_1)$ and $b(x_2)$.
 If this succeeds and we are able to discover the functions $g(x_1)$ and $h(x_2)$ by symbolically integrating our solutions $g'=a$ and $h'=1/b$, then we have reduced the original problem to the same state as when we found compositionality above, now with $h(x_1,x_2)=g(x_1)+h(x_2)$.
 Just as in that case, we simply replace the variables $\x$ in the original mystery data table by the single variable $h(\x)$ and recursively apply our AI Feynman algorithm to the new 1-dimensional symbolic regression problem of discovering how $f$ depends on $h$.